How to Calculate The Price For Your Board Game

-Gabe Barrett from Acworth started The Board Game Design Lab almost 5 years ago, a board game business.
+Gabe Barrett (from Acworth) started The Board Game Design Lab almost 7 years ago.

 What’s up my friends.
 My name is Gabe Barrett, and I’m the creator of the Board Game Design Lab, a podcast and community that helps you design great games people love.

-Dennis Michels from Brielle, South Holland, The Netherlands started Good Look Gamer almost 4 years ago, a board game business.
+Dennis Michels (from Brielle, South Holland, The Netherlands) started Good Look Gamer almost 6 years ago.